 The more calm and assured you are about your choice to send your child to preschool, the more confident your child will be.

 The First Day

 When you enter the classroom on the first day, calmly reintroduce the teacher to your child, then step back to allow the teacher to begin forming a relationship with your child.
-Your endorsement of the teacher will show your child that he or she will be happy and safe in the teacher's care.
+This will show your child that they will be happy and safe in the teacher's care.

 If your child clings to you or refuses to participate in the class, don't get upset — this may only upset your child more.
-Always say a loving goodbye to your child, but once you do, leave promptly.
+Always give a loving, consistent goodbye to your child, but once you do, leave promptly.
 Don't sneak out.
 As tempting as it may be, leaving without saying goodbye can make kids feel abandoned.
 A long farewell, on the other hand, might only reinforce a child's sense that preschool is a bad place.

 A consistent and predictable farewell routine can make leaving easier.
 Some parents wave from outside the classroom window or make a funny goodbye face, while others have a special handshake before parting.
 Transitional objects — a family picture, a special doll, or a favorite blanket — can also help comfort a child.
 Also, keep in mind that most kids do well after their parents leave.

-Whether your child is eager or reluctant to go to preschool, make sure that a school staff member is ready to help with the transfer when you arrive.
+Whether your child is eager or reluctant to go to preschool, a school staff member should be ready to help with the transfer when you arrive.
 Some kids may jump right in with their classmates, while others might want a private cuddle from a caregiver before joining the group.

 Many preschools begin with a daily ritual, such as circle time (when teachers and children talk about what they did the day before and the activities that are ahead for the day).
 Preschoolers tend to respond to this kind of predictability, and following a routine will help ease the move from home to school.